COVID-19: Ongoing list of supports for lawyers

 - Waiving merit testing for bail review.

 - LAO is covering Myers bail reviews as emergency bail responses during the COVID‑19 pandemic.
-Please use the bail review application form available through Legal Aid Online to apply.
+Learn how to apply.

-- LAO will soon provide an additional two hours of legal aid coverage for mandatory JPTs in both the Ontario Superior Court and the Court of Justice.
-As soon as we have made some changes to Legal Aid Online, we will notify you, and you will be able to obtain the authorization online.
+- LAO is providing an additional two hours of legal aid coverage for mandatory JPTs in both the Ontario Superior Court and the Court of Justice.
+Learn how to apply.

 Legal and financial eligibility testing